digitaldrummerj/sails-tutorial/src/chapters/chapter10-locking-down.md

 1. For the User routes, if you try to do any call besides a POST, you will get a message that you need to login first
 1. For the Todo routes, if you try to do any call you will get a message that you need to login first

+    * Even though we have not created any custom routes all of the standards REST verbs are already wired up

 1. Once you call the login route you will be able to do the following:

     * For User routes, you will be able to do a GET, PUT, and DELETE call.